scald; boiling; hot; tea; coffee; burn; injury; injuries; scalds; home; safety ;

 - Quickly take off all the child's clothing.
 Clothes can hold in the heat and make the scald worse.
 They can also hide other parts of the skin that may be scalded.

 - Never use ice.
 Children have been dangerously chilled in baths of iced water.
-Ice applied to scalded skin can cause more damage to the skin.
+Ice put on scalded skin can cause more damage to the skin.

 - Remove anything tight such as bracelets or jewellery.
 Scalds quickly cause swelling.